freelawproject/judge-pics/README.md

 this requires `imagemagick`).

-1. Edit `judges.json` to include the relevant fields for your new file such as the source and the license.
+1. Edit `judges.json` to include the relevant fields for your new file such as the date of the portrait, source, artist, and license.
+(By default, the license field is set to "Work of Federal Government", as these photos are the easiest to procure.)

 That's it!